nikiimisal/Concepts_And_Examples-of-K8S/README.md

 ###  4️⃣ configMap Volume

-- What it is: Stores config data as files or env variables.
+- What it is: Stores config data as files or env variables or Secrets.
 - Lifetime: Exists as long as Pod exists.
 - Use case: Provide configuration to apps (like `.properties`, `.yaml` files) without rebuilding the image.
 - Example: